thoun/tickettoride/README.md

 go on tests dir and start execute file, for example `php ./tickettoride.game.test-longest-path.php` / `php ./tickettoride.game.test-destination-completed.php`

 # TODO
-translate cities names ? confirm with publisher confirm for route claim ?
+hint to turn mobile when on portrait? => map is not really bigger, as playerboard will shift right, probably not necessery translate cities names? confirm with publisher confirm for route claim? see if publisher is OK
 Zoom option : i don't know why it's slow, or strrange, but the movement is not as direct as it should be and it's "exhausting" (for a boardgamer i guess) to drag it around.
 A good option would be to have it a bit more "out" of the MAP zone, as it won't and will never cover a single part of it.
 For this map, Vancouver is a bit covered, and i would prefer it won't.
 Also, having it a little bit shifted out of the map will help see everything better.
 Also, i would love to get a special frame displayed when zoomin in, so you never forget that you're displaying it magnified. (love the light hovering effect btw).
 For very small screens, i would love a second level zoom, especially for very long mobile screens like mine, where the zooming option is not giving better option than 2 finger/built-in zoom.

+fix drag on mobile
 https://stackoverflow.com/questions/9251590/prevent-page-scroll-on-drag-in-ios-and-android

-fix drag on mobile

-hint to turn mobile on bad ratios
+bug on double-click? use no-lock instead?

+add animation for train built

+allow to click on card to select color